New-Bamboo/Hermes/README.md

 We use `noremap` to tell vim to create a key map for normal mode, assign it to `<leader>s` and then specify the command, a simple `bundle exec rspec` where we press the current file as an argument and then press enter (carriage return).

+##### Visual mode

+Vim supports a visual mode, accessible by pressing `v` (selecting the character under cursor) or `V` (selecting the whole line under cursor).
+When in visual mode, any movement will modify the selection.
+Another way to enter visual mode is using the mouse in the exact same way you would use it highlight a piece of text in another editor.

+Working in visual mode can be powerful, but in the long run it's advisable not to use it too often, as it usually introduces non repetable movements.
+Instead, trying to use normal mode commands and movements helps in embracing the modal approach in a more thorough way.

+There are, however, situations where visual mode can be extremely powerful.
+One technique, called visual block, can be used to perform a certain operation on all lines:

+    a = 1
+    b = 2
+    c = 3

+If we wanted to prepend the keyword `var` to every line shown above, we could to the following:

+- With the cursor on `a`, press `ctrl-v` and `jj` to move down two lines;
+- Press `I`, type `var ` and then press `Esc`;
+- The modification should appear on all other lines.

+Note that this is not the only way, a macro or a normal mode command would have worked equally well.
+This latter approach is in fact usually more effective:

+- With the cursor on `a`, press `V` and `jj` to highlight all 3 lines
+- Press `:` and ` :norm Ivar `
+- Press enter and see the exact same result

+When a visual range is selected, pressing `:` opens the command prompt with the range already selected.
+By typing `:norm`, Vim temporarily switches to normal mode, executing whatever command comes after on each line in the visual range.
+We just used `I` to jump before the first letter in normal mode and type `var`.

+This approach is good when the change we're making doesn't need to be repeated.
+In other situations, a macro is more effective.